jogp10/UniTime/README.md

 ## Required API's
 - Perfil do estudante do Sigarra
 - Informação de cada UC do Sigarra
-- Calendário escolar do Siagrra
+- Calendário escolar do Sigarra
 - Credenciais de login do Sigarra